carnotresearch/cr-sparse/paper/paper.md

 # Summary

 We introduce [`CR-Sparse`](https://github.com/carnotresearch/cr-sparse),
-a Python library that enables efficiently solving a wide variety of sparse representation based signal processing problems.
+a Python library that enables to efficiently solve a wide variety of sparse representation based signal processing problems.
 It is a cohesive collection of sub-libraries working together.
 Individual sub-libraries provide functionalities for: wavelets, linear operators, greedy and convex optimization